 I’ve said it before and I’ll say it again.
 He knows the rules when it comes to sensory activities and art projects.
 Everything stays in the bin or on the tray.
 I mean, don’t get me wrong.
 There are occasionally accidents, but… win some, lose some.

 Don’t forget to check back if you’re interested in seeing what we’re up to with our Winter Wonderland theme next month.
-And if you missed our preschool space post, you can check it out here.
+And if you missed our preschool space post, then definitely check it out too!

 Looking for more insight & inspiration?
 Here are the top 10 most popular posts from The Keeper of the Memories.
 You’re definitely not going to want to miss these!